Integral representation and supports of functionals on Lipschitz spaces: A notion of support for elements of Lip0(M)*

 \begin{proof} Let $f\in\Lip_0(M)$ and suppose $f=0$ on $\supp(h)$, then $fh=0$ and so $\duality{f,\phi\circ\wop{h}}=\duality{fh,\phi}=0$.
 Thus $\esupp{\phi\circ\wop{h}}\subset\ucl{\supp(h)}$ by \eqref{eq:ext_support_on_M}.
 Now let $A\subset M$ be such that $\duality{f,\phi}=0$ for any $f\in\Lip_0(M)$ such that $f\restrict_A=0$.
 Then, for any such $f$ we also have $\duality{f,\phi\circ\wop{h}}=\duality{fh,\phi}=0$ since $(fh)\restrict_A=0$, and therefore $\esupp{\phi\circ\wop{h}}\subset\ucl{A}$ by \eqref{eq:ext_support_on_M}.
 Taking the intersection over all such $A$ we get $\esupp{\phi\circ\wop{h}}\subset\esupp{\phi}$. \end{proof}

-We now turn to the localization property stated in the discussion before Definition \ref{def:extended_support}.
-The main result in this section is the next theorem, according to which the property that $\duality{f,\phi}$ depends only on the values of $f$ in a neighborhood of $\esupp{\phi}$ is valid when $\phi$ avoids infinity.
-We will also see in Example \ref{ex:empty_extended_support} that it does not hold in general.
+We now turn to the main result in this section, the localization property stated in the discussion before Definition \ref{def:extended_support}.
+An example provided there demonstrates a different behaviour of supports in $\lipfree{M}$ and in $\bidualfree{M}$.
+Since Proposition \ref{pr:equiv_char_support} is equivalent to the intersection property \eqref{eq: intersection_property}, another way to see this difference is that a hypothetical bidual version of the intersection property, equating $\bigcap_i\mathcal{I}\pare{K_i}^\perp$ to $\mathcal{I}\pare{\bigcap_i K_i}^\perp$ this time, is not true in general.
+Indeed, if $\set{K_i}$ is the family of balls centered at $0$ then the derivations at $0$ are contained in $\bigcap_i\mathcal{I}\pare{K_i}^\perp$ but not in $\mathcal{I}\pare{\bigcap_i K_i}^\perp$.
+This also suggests the accurate formulation of the property, which is that $\duality{f,\phi}$ depends only on the values of $f$ in a neighborhood of $\esupp{\phi}$.
+This turns out to be true for bounded functions, and hence also for functionals determined by those.
+Example \ref{ex:empty_extended_support} then shows that it does not hold in general.